Pix3ls126/STA302_Term_Paper_1/README.md

 ## File Structure

--   `inputs` contains the raw and cleaned data that will be used for analysis
+-   `inputs/data` contains the raw and cleaned data that will be used for analysis
 -   `outputs/paper` contains the files used to generate the paper.
 This includes the pdf, the quarto document, and the bibliography
 -   `scripts` contains the R scripts used to simulate, download, clean, and analyze the data.